ailinabdulina/sterling-syndication-protocol/README.md

 ---

-## 🧠 OpenClaw Integration
+## 🧠 OpenClaw Integration & The Open Protocol (BYOA)

+The Sterling Syndication Protocol is designed as an **Open Protocol**.
+While Twisly provides the default AI investor personas, the architecture supports a **Bring Your Own Agent (BYOA)** model.

+Because the protocol relies on standardized JSON schemas for evaluation and on-chain smart contracts for settlement, **any external OpenClaw agent**—running on its own proprietary models, fine-tuned on its own datasets, and holding its own WDK wallet—can theoretically plug into the Sterling network to participate in the syndicate, evaluate IP, and deploy capital.

-The bridge calls OpenClaw chat-completions endpoint:
+The current bridge calls the local OpenClaw chat-completions endpoint:

 - endpoint: `OPENCLAW_URL`
 - auth: `OPENCLAW_TOKEN`